ARM-software/ethos-n-driver-stack/README.md

 ## About the Arm Ethos-N Neural Processing Unit (NPU)

 The Arm Ethos-N NPUs improve the inference performance of neural networks.
 The NPUs target 8-bit integer quantized Convolutional Neural Networks (CNN).
-However, the NPUs also improve the performance of 16-bit integer CNN and Recurrent Neural Networks (RNN).
-Please note that 16-bit integer and RNN support are not part of this driver stack release.

 For more information, see <https://www.arm.com/solutions/artificial-intelligence>.